 Beginning and Ending Dates for Student Employment

 Student employees may begin work on the first day of the semester payroll calendar.
 Student employees not returning to school the following semester are eligible to work until the last day of the current semester payroll calendar.
-Semester payroll dates are announced by Financial Aid, Student Employment Services prior to the beginning of each semester.
+Semester payroll dates are announced by the Career Development Center, Student Employment Services prior to the beginning of each semester.
 These dates relate to, but are not exactly the same, as the academic semester calendar.

 Student Employment Referral Requirements